PViniKs/pviniks/README.md

 <img src="./usa.gif" alt="USA" width="50%"/>

 ### About Me
-My name is **Paulo Vinícius**, I am 20 years old and I am a student of Information Systems.
+My name is **Paulo Vinícius**, I'm 20 years old and I'm a student of Bachelor’s in Information Systems.

 ### Technologies and Learning
 - 🌱 *Currently learning:* Java, Node.js